 Family vacations are nothing but fun when you plan your summer trip to Cape Breton Island.
 You’ll be living the coastal life here and enjoying plenty of fresh seafood with awesome views.
 The Cabot Trail is an awesome place to enjoy some scenery and time outdoors.
 Guided bicycle tours are also a fun way to experience this area.
 You can experience the natural wildlife of the area by taking a guided boat cruise to see the bird populations.
 Cape Breton has been ranked the top island in North America by Condé Nast Traveler readers.
 Come find out why this summer!

 A unique place to visit in Canada is the Canadian Badlands in Alberta, including Dinosaur Provincial Park.
 Lots of dinosaur bones have been found here, making it a UNESCO World Heritage Site for the public to enjoy responsibly.
 The Badlands Trail offers great views of interesting rock formations, such as hoodoos and pinnacles.
-To learn even more about dinosaurs, you can check out the Royal Tyrrell Museum that is full of impressive dinosaur skeleton displays.
+To learn even more about dinosaurs, you can check out the Royal Tyrrell Museum, which is full of impressive dinosaur skeleton displays.
 Overall, the Canadian Badlands is a 35,000-square-mile region that’s truly like no place else on earth.
 A few other must-sees in the area include Horseshoe Canyon, the ancient pictograph and petroglyph carvings, and the sandstone boulders.